23 Before Tea: Our fell running challenge

 Jann Smith and Paul Carman also used this route for their challenge attempt in April 2023, as did Julian Goudge (anticlockwise), and Anna Llewellyn as she set a new women’s record, taking almost an hour and a half of the previous women’s time, to go round in just 7 hours and 14 minutes in June 2023.

 Here at the hostel we are excited that the 23 Before Tea round is really capturing the imagination of fell runners, and inspiring some hikers too – our very own Andy is plotting a slightly more leisurely two day round in the coming weeks, something we think lots of our guests might enjoy.
-We’re keen that the round isn’t just seen as something to try if you think you can break the record, it’s a great day (or few days) out for all abilities, showcasing some of the best of the Lake District.
+Adrian finally managed the round in December 2023, nicely closing the circle after a the first attempt in 2019, in 11hrs 34 minutes, and is full of admiration for the top runners setting records at the other end of the leaderboard, but also for the beauty of the route.
+We’re keen that the round isn’t just seen as something to try if you think you can break the record, it’s a great day (or few days) out for all abilities, showcasing some of the very best of the Lake District.

 If you want to have a go at the record, please ensure that all your peaks are Wainwrights (as listed in his seven books) and that you achieve the correct summit in each case.
 Please also contact us – you can stay here the night before and after, and there’s still the offer of a free night’s accommodation for anyone who breaks the record.